-Within this doctoral project, I will examine the emergence and development of the Heavy Metal subculture and its practices under the prevailing conditions of socialism.
+Within this doctoral project, I examined the emergence and development of the Heavy Metal subculture and its practices under the prevailing conditions of socialism.
 The emphasis is on the role of newly privatised and military broadcasting stations and of modern media, such as the compact cassette.
-Furthermore, the observation of GDR sociology on the masculine and blue-collar identity of the ‘Heavies’ will be tested.
-The goal is to draw conclusions about a possible non-discursive and emotional dimension of subcultural practices that forced the regime to take action even though Heavy Metal fans rarely desired to take part in open political opposition.
-In a final step, I will examine the fate of the Heavy Metal subculture, which paradoxically seemed to dissolve within a matter of months in the autumn and winter of 1989/90.
+Furthermore, the preoject tested the observation of GDR sociology on the masculine and blue-collar identity of the ‘Heavies’.
+The goal was to draw conclusions about a possible non-discursive and emotional dimension of subcultural practices that forced the regime to take action even though Heavy Metal fans rarely desired to take part in open political opposition.
+In a final step, I examined the fate of the Heavy Metal subculture, which paradoxically seemed to dissolve within a matter of months in the autumn and winter of 1989/90.

 Leibniz Centre for Contemporary History